-Named after its inventor, Antoine Alphonse Chassepot (1833–1905) and officially known as Fusil Modèle 1866, the Chassepot was used to great effect by French forces in the Franco-Prussian War of 1870/71, marking a move away from muzzle-loading weapons and heralding the modern era of bolt-action, breech-loading, military rifles.
+The Chassepot, named after its designer, Antoine Alphonse Chassepot (1833–1905), and formally known as Fusil Modèle 1866, was employed to great effect by French forces in the Franco-Prussian War of 1870/71, initiating the modern age of bolt-action, breech-loading military rifles.

-Manufactured in France at Saint-Étienne, Châtellerault, Tulle and Mutzig, many more were manufactured under contract in England, Belgium and Italy with the result that by the start of the Franco-Prussian War in July 1870, over a million of these weapons were available to the French Army.
+Although the majority of these weapons were produced in France at Saint-Étienne, Châtellerault, Tulle, and Mutzig, many more were produced under contract in England, Belgium, and Italy, resulting in over a million of these weapons being available to the French Army by the start of the Franco-Prussian War in July 1870.